Greyfriars Kirkyard

 Greyfriars Kirkyard is the graveyard surrounding Greyfriars Kirk in Edinburgh, Scotland.
 It is located at the southern edge of the Old Town, adjacent to George Heriot's School.
 Burials have been taking place since the late 16th century, and a number of notable Edinburgh residents are interred at Greyfriars.
-The Kirkyard is operated by City of Edinburgh Council in liaison with a charitable trust, which is linked to but separate from the church.
+The Kirkyard is operated by the City of Edinburgh Council in liaison with a charitable trust, which is linked to but separate from the church.
 The Kirkyard and its monuments are protected as a category A listed building.

 History

 Greyfriars takes its name from the Franciscan friary on the site (the friars of which wear grey habits), which was dissolved in 1560.
-The churchyard was founded in August 1562 after Royal sanction was granted to replace the churchyard at St Giles' Cathedral in Edinburgh.
+The churchyard was founded in August 1562 after royal sanctions were granted to replace the churchyard at St Giles' Cathedral in Edinburgh.
 The latter burial ground was not used after around 1600.

 The Kirkyard was involved in the history of the Covenanters.
-The Covenanting movement began with signing of the National Covenant in Greyfriars Kirk on 28 February 1638.
+The Covenanting movement began with the signing of the National Covenant in Greyfriars Kirk on 28 February 1638.
 Following the defeat of the militant Covenanters at Bothwell Brig in 1679, some 1200 Covenanters were imprisoned in a field to the south of the churchyard.
-When, in the 18th century, part of this field was amalgamated into the churchyard as vaulted tombs the area became known as the "Covenanters' Prison".
+When, in the 18th century, part of this field was amalgamated into the churchyard as vaulted tombs, the area became known as the "Covenanters' Prison".

 During the early days of photography in the 1840s the kirkyard was used by David Octavius Hill and Robert Adamson as a setting for several portraits and tableaux such as The Artist and The Gravedigger.